anklimov/node-red-contrib-syslog-input/README.md

 # node-red-contrib-syslog-input

 A simple contributed Node-RED node, for receiving remote logging messages using the ubiquitous [syslog](https://www.networkmanagementsoftware.com/what-is-syslog/) event logging protocol.
+Difference with original syslog-input module - processing of broken/incomplete messages.
+Original version just discard this. if paiload is broken - msg contained unparsed value and topic = 'broken'

 ## Overview
 The goal of this software is to make it easy for home IOT mavericks to respond to almost any computer system software event via the awesome [Node-RED Framework](https://nodered.org/ "Node Red").